Riffat786/Start-Docs-as-Code-with-Me/README.md

 ## License

+This project is licensed under the MIT License.

-See LICENSE.md for licensing information.
+See [LICENSE.md](LICENSE.md) for the full license text.

 ---